Find Cheap Life Insurance Quotes in Your Area

-Burial insurance and final expense insurance policies are typically whole life insurance policies with low death benefits and limited underwriting.
-Though these policies may be referred to as burial insurance, final expense insurance or funeral insurance, these are just the different names used to market the policies.
-Burial insurance is primarily designed for seniors that want to make sure their family has money to cover the costs of a funeral or pay off a debt when they pass away.
+Burial insurance and final-expense insurance policies are typically whole life insurance policies with low death benefits and limited underwriting.
+These policies may be referred to as burial insurance, final-expense insurance or funeral insurance, but they all refer to the same type of policy.
+Burial insurance is primarily designed for seniors who want to make sure their family has money to cover the costs of a funeral or pay off a debt when they pass away.

-Burial insurance and final expense insurance aren’t actually different types of life insurance policies.
-They’re both just terms that typically refer to whole life insurance policies for seniors with death benefits below $50,000.
-This means coverage lasts for the entirety of your life and, when you pass away, your beneficiaries will typically just receive a payout large enough to cover the cost of your funeral.
+Burial insurance and final-expense insurance are terms that typically refer to whole life insurance policies that have death benefits under $50,000 and are generally designed for seniors.
+Coverage lasts for the entirety of your life and, when you pass away, your beneficiaries will typically receive a payout just large enough to cover the cost of your funeral.

 Burial insurance policies typically have a shortened underwriting process, either with no medical exam or guaranteed acceptance.
-Since there’s limited health information provided to the insurer, final expense insurance policies are typically more expensive than fully underwritten whole life insurance policies.
+Since the insurance company receives limited health information, final-expense insurance policies are typically more expensive than fully underwritten whole life insurance policies.

-Final expense whole life insurance policies also typically have a cash value component, which is basically the amount of money you would receive back if you gave up the policy to the insurer.
-A portion of your premiums goes to fund the cash value, another reason why burial insurance policies can be quite expensive.
+Final-expense whole life insurance policies also typically have a cash value component, which is basically the amount of money you would receive if you gave up the policy to the insurer.
+A portion of your premiums goes to fund the cash value, which is also why burial insurance policies can be expensive.

 |Underwriting||Health questions and medical exam||Health questions, no medical exam||Health questions, no medical exam||None|

 If you're unable to pass a medical exam but can still participate in normal activities without assistance, you should consider simplified issue whole or guaranteed universal life insurance.
-Since there's no medical exam, it's costlier, but still affordable as final expense insurance.
-Some insurers offer less than $100,000 in coverage, while a couple provide death benefits up to $500,000, meaning you can also cover other financial obligations if needed.
+It's more costly because there's no medical exam, but it's still affordable as final-expense insurance.
+Some insurers offer less than $100,000 in coverage, while others provide death benefits up to $500,000, meaning you can also cover other financial obligations if needed.

 Guaranteed acceptance life insurance is the most expensive form of coverage, and we wouldn't recommend this policy for burial insurance unless you were unable to qualify for any alternatives.
 And, if you are that unwell, be sure to note how long the policy's waiting period lasts.
-During the waiting period, if you pass away, your beneficiaries will only receive the sum of your premiums paid plus interest.
-You typically need to pass away at least 2 years after purchasing coverage for your family to receive the full payout.
+If you die during the waiting period, your beneficiaries will only receive the sum of your premiums paid plus interest.

 - The beneficiary is either a particular funeral home or funeral director.